Job arrays

 ./big_computation ${arr[$SLURM_ARRAY_TASK_ID]}

-line and adding that information when submitting the job:
+line and adding that information on the command line when submitting the job:

 sbatch -a 0-$(($(ls ./*.inp | wc -l)-1)) jobarray.sh

-The part in the parenthesis just uses ls to output all .inp files, counts them with wc
+The part in parentheses just uses ls to output all .inp files, counts them with wc

-and then subtracts 1, since bash arrays start counting at 0.
+and subtracts 1, since bash arrays start counting at 0.